 All servers are virtual, hosted on a multinode VMware infrastructure which spans two Enterprise class data centres to provide resiliency and minimise downtime of services due by essential infrastructure maintenance.

 Servers can be provisioned with either public or private IP addresses depending on whether they need to be accessible from anywhere in the world, or just from the campus network.

 We are able to provide servers in development and production environments.
 The main difference being that production servers have the ability to migrate across data centres, whereas development servers are restriced to their local cluster.
 In the rare event of having a problem that would affect the hosting environment, our priority would be to restore production servers ahead of any hosts in the development environment.

-The provision of the server (CPU, memory and up to 100GB of data storage), backup and support is free at point of use.
+The provision of the server (CPU, memory, 10GB disk space), backup and support is free at point of use.